Massachusetts Residential Lease Agreement

 Applicable to all Massachusetts rentals.

-Massachusetts leases must contain the name and address of the landlord or authorized agent.
+Massachusetts leases must contain the name and contact information of the landlord or authorized agent, including telephone number.
 This enables smooth communication of any important legal notice.
 This contact information is most often written in the lease agreement, for maximum convenience.
 The landlord has an obligation to notify the tenant in the event of a change in contact information.

 Security Deposit Holdings Disclosure